mxswat/px-ProximityInventory/.github/ISSUE_TEMPLATE/bug_report.md

 Do you have any other mod installed that affects loot?
 Do you have any other mod that affects the inventory?
 Do you get any errors in the console?
+Have you tried the mod without any other mod enabled?